milvus-io/milvus-docs/site/en/userGuide/search/search.md

 Search vectors with Milvus.
 To search in a specific [partition](glossary.md#Partition), specify the list of partition names.

 Milvus supports setting consistency level specifically for a search (only on PyMilvus currently).
-The example in this topic sets the consistency level as "Strong".
+The example in this topic sets the consistency level as `Strong`.
 To set other consistency level, see [Tune Consistency](tune_consistency.md).

 {{fragments/multiple_code.md}}